Illegal drug trade in Turkey

 The illegal drug trade in Turkey has played a significant role in its history.
-Turkish authorities claim that drug trafficking has provided substantial revenue for illegal groups such as the Kurdistan Workers' Party (PKK), particularly through marijuana cultivation in south-eastern Turkey, and the 1996 Susurluk scandal showed substantial involvement in drug trafficking on the part of the Turkish deep state.
+Turkish authorities claim that Drug trafficking has provided substantial revenue for illegal groups such as the Kurdistan Workers' Party (PKK), particularly through marijuana cultivation in south-eastern Turkey, and the 1996 Susurluk scandal showed substantial involvement in drug trafficking on the part of the Turkish deep state.
 The French Connection heroin trade in the 1960s and 70s was based on poppies grown in Turkey (poppies are a traditional crop in Turkey, with poppy seed used for food and animal fodder as well as for making opium).

 Turkish penalties for possession, use and trafficking of illegal drugs are labelled "particularly strict" by the US Embassy in Ankara.

 Opium and heroin production

 The city of Afyonkarahisar (afyon "poppy, opium", kara "black", hisar "fortress") and its Afyonkarahisar Province was a traditional centre of poppy cultivation.
 Poppies are a traditional crop in Turkey, with poppy seed used for food and animal fodder as well as for making opium.
 Already in the early nineteenth century, Turkish opium was being shipped to England and China.

-Turkey was not a signatory of the 1912 and 1925 International Opium Conventions, which regulated the sale and production of opioids among other substances.
+Turkey was not a signatory of the 1912 International Opium Convention and 1925 International Opium Convention, which regulated the sale and production of opioids among other substances.
 Thus, it become an attractive place for international producers to escape the limitations in Europe and Asia and establish new facilities.
 From mid 1920's until their closure in the early 1930's three factories specializing in heroin production had been established in Turkey.
 The first factory was established in 1926 with Japanese capital under the name of "Orient Products Co.".
 It was followed by ETKİM ve SİCO/TEKTAŞ.
 The factories were mainly owned by minorities, and had close relationships with international crime syndicates and some Turkish officials such as Hasan Saka.
 Most of the opioids produced in the factories were exported to Port of Marseille and Alexandria Port, which then distributed globally.
 It is estimated that the total combined revenue of the three factories made up to 1% of the total Turkish GDP in 1930.
 The factories stopped their operations in 1931 and 1932 after international pressure.

 Turkey signed the Single Convention on Narcotic Drugs in 1961, ratifying it in 1967.
 It was classed as a "traditional opium producing country" under the Convention.
 In the 1960s, the French Connection heroin trade was based on poppies grown in Turkey, and Turkey was one of the main opium-producing countries.
 Under international pressure, Turkey reduced the number of provinces where poppies could be grown from 1967 to 1972, before introducing a total ban.
 This was overturned in 1974, with the introduction of a system for licensed poppy production and state purchasing of poppies for the legal production of poppy-based medicines.
 The system appears to have been effective: from 1974 to 2000 no seizures of illegal opium derived from Turkish poppies were reported.